Git: what is the longer object length is not a multiple of shorter object length error?

 In a + b : longer object length is not a multiple of shorter object length

-Since the two vectors have different lengths, we get the longer object length is not a multiple of shorter object length warning message.
+Since the two vectors have different lengths, we receive the longer object length is not a multiple of shorter object length warning message.
+This serves as a critical indicator that the resulting vector [7, 9, 11, 13, 11] contains data generated through incomplete recycling, which may not align with the developer’s intended arithmetic logic and should be investigated immediately.

-If we’re unaware of the length of each vector, we can use the length() function to find out:
+If we are unaware of the length of each vector, we can use the length() function to find out:

 #display length of vector a